rwasef1830/BundlerMinifier/README.md

 - Shortcut to update all bundles in solution
 - Suppress output file generation
 - Support NUglify killSwitch and ignoreErrorList directives for each bundle.
-- Bundle can refer to the output file path of another bundle to include its input files (supports recursion).
+- A bundle can refer to the output file path of another bundle to include its input files (supports recursion).
+- Bundles are processed in parallel for a faster build.

 ### A note about encoding